 See this link for specific guidance and recommendations by the CDC on the reopening of pools.
 There is also additional guidance from other states on the reopening of public pools and spas.
 New York State has also issued general guidance on the reopening of pools.

 Information on the necessity and use of masks during exercise can be found here.
 If organizations are working through bringing back employees during the COVID 19 crisis, please see this free, easy to adapt template to plan for a returning workforce.

 A helpful planning resource is our Re-Open Presentation and Sample COVID-19 waiver.
 Both of these tools can be customized to meet the needs and circumstances identified through the risk assessment process highlighted by the Aspen Institute.

 Another helpful planning resource is the United Way of Buffalo and Erie County COVID-19 response page.
 If you are an organization looking for grant opportunities and general resources, please visit the WNY Nonprofit Support Group.

 An additional resource is the Keep Buffalo Niagara Working Guide.

-Project Play WNY will update this information regularly and adding any links for information posted by local municipalities and school districts.
+Project Play WNY will update this information regularly and adding any links for the information posted by local municipalities and school districts.